 — Thom Yorke

 If an artist is ready, signing to a label can be very beneficial for everyone involved.
-You will be able to focus more on your music and performance ability because you will have a team behind you taking care of the marketing side of things.
+You will be able to focus more on your music and live performance.
+Meanwhile, you will have a team behind you taking care of the marketing side of things.

 You will also have some financial backing behind you and be able to work with a budget set by the label.
 They will likely have someone managing this and be booking studios and shoots on your behalf.